HerrAachen/onehouraday/README.md

 A fair world.
 (Simple, but that’s how we see the future)

 # Our Mission
-Maximise social initiatives impact by making social collaboration an habit on people’s life.
+Maximise social initiatives impact by making social collaboration a habit in people’s lives.

 # About 1 Hour a Day
-1hour1day.com is a Social Platform that enables people to learn by helping on social innitiatives.
+1hour1day.com is a Social Platform that enables people to learn by helping on social initiatives.
 We want to reduce the barriers present on "Social impact work" and encourage more people to *use their strengths to serve others.*

 # What problems we want to solve